Oğuzhan Ercan

 x.com/oguzhannercan

 This allows to estimate formulation above, usually parameterized by a time-conditioned neural network.
-Given these estimates, we can sample using
+Given these estimates, they can sample

 To end up with first-order solvers like DDIM: